sarahforcier/Pathtracer_MIS/README.md

 Path Tracer Episode V: Global Illumination Strikes Back
 ======================
-All images are rendered with 900 samples per pixel and a recursion depth of 8

 Sarah Forcier
 58131867

 Comparison
 ------------
+Images rendered with 900 samples per pixel and a recursion depth of 8
 #### New Full Lighting
 ![](./full_new.png)